 5.)
 Of course, stretch.
 A good stretching routine is something you should be doing anyway runners!
 (As I look in the mirror and tell myself…)

 QOTD: Have you ever suffered with IT band pain?
+Do you do IT band stretches?
 Any other helpful hints you can think of?